ivandfx/DFXWinTweaks/README.md

 However, the tool needed an internet connection for most of its functions, and I wanted to do something like that, but work without internet right out of the box.
 So the idea of ​​making this project came up, of course, being as transparent as possible about the existence of Aikon and its fantastic script.

-To download AikonCWD Script, scroll down a bit further. :smile:
+To download AikonCWD Script, scroll down a bit further.

 ### AikonCWD Script
 DFX Tweaker is a fork of [**AikonCWD Script**](https://github.com/aikoncwd/win10script).
 Download it here.